PLMUN-CITCS/2025-OBJPROG-WK02S01E03/README.md

 ### **Step 3: Complete the Assignment**

-**Exercise # 02 - Guided Coding Exercise: Variable Declarations & Case-Sensitivity**
+**Exercise # 02 - Guided Coding Exercise: Input and Output with Text Formatting**

    **Objective:**
-   - Create variables with different native data types (integers, decimals, strings).
+   - Learn to use input (via the Scanner class) and output statements.
+   - Apply text formatting when displaying numbers, decimals, and strings.
-   - Understand the importance of case-sensitivity in identifiers.
+   - Understand the differences between print, println, and printf.

    **File Naming Convention:**
-   - `VariablesAndCaseSensitivity.java`
+   - `InputOutputDemo.java`

    **Notable Observations (to be discussed after completing the exercise):**
-   - Observe the output.
-Notice how counter and Counter have different values, proving that Java is case-sensitive.
+   - `print()`: Displays output to the console, but the cursor stays on the same line after the output.
+Subsequent output will appear immediately after the previous output.
+   - `println()`: Displays output to the console, and then moves the cursor to the next line.
+This is the most commonly used output method.
+   - `printf()`:  Displays formatted output to the console.
+It uses format specifiers (like `%d`, `%.2f`, `%s`) to control how the output is displayed.
+It's very useful for creating neatly formatted tables and reports.
+It also allows you to keep the cursor on the same line (like `print`) if you don't include a newline character (`%n`).

    **Java Programming Best Practices:**
 - Use descriptive variable names (e.g., studentAge instead of just age).